azfarbkhr/piaic_qtr1_assignments/README.md

 * *
 *

-42. Write a Python program to construct the following pattern, using a nested for loop 1
+42. Write a Python program to construct the following pattern, using a nested for loop (DONE) 1
 1 2
 1 2 3